imyanzhen/imyanzhen.github.io/index.md

 Oscar Madrid and **Yanzhen Chen**.
 Graphon estimation via nearest neighbor algorithm and 2D fused lasso denoising. **Accepted by The Canadian Journal of Statistics.**  [Link](https://arxiv.org/pdf/1805.07042.pdf).

+### Working Papers

+Arun Rai, **Yanzhen Chen** and Yatang Lin.
+Exclusion for Public Safety or Inclusion for Gig Employment Opportunity:  Redefining the Tension with a Trilogy of Guardians

 ### Grants:
 **PI**